At some point almost everyone will purchase some form of insurance.

 While technically you’re only legally required to have the state minimum for car insurance, it’s not advised that you do so.

-3. Do I still need car insurance if I don’t drive my car or I’ve sold it?
+Do I still need car insurance if I sold my car?

 It might seem weird or a waste of money to pay for car insurance if you don’t drive your car, keep it in storage, or you’ve sold it off.